lesleyzhao/Good_Old_Map/README.md

 - [ ] Tried to use Google Map API -> But only have limited budget
 - [ ] Location Tracking Across Time
 - [ ] Better Search Function
+- [ ] Adding Historical Border on Map
 _________________________________________________________________________________________

 ## Breif Walk Through: